 Tractfinder is the subject of pending US and European patents.

-A new study has been published in Human Brain Mapping, which uses Tractfinder in a multi-site reproducibility analysis.
+A new study by Sierhej et al. has been published in Human Brain Mapping, using Tractfinder in a multi-site reproducibility analysis.